Kenneth S. Stern: Education

-Stern earned his A.B. at Bard College, and his J.D. from Willamette University College of Law.
+Stern earned his A.B. in political science at Bard College, and his J.D. from Willamette University College of Law.

 Career

 Stern has testified before US Congress; in 1997 he served as an invited presenter at the White House Conference on Hate Crimes.
 With Dina Porat, he has analyzed the American militia movement, bigotry on campus, hate on talk radio and the Internet.
 He is a frequent guest on national television and talk radio shows, including Face the Nation, Crossfire, Nightline, Dateline, Good Morning America, CBS Evening News, and National Public Radio.
 His report Militias: A Growing Danger, issued two weeks before the Oklahoma City bombing, predicted such attacks on the US government.
 And his book about the militias, A Force Upon the Plain: The American Militia Movement and the Politics of Hate (1996) was nominated for the National Book Award.

 In 2001 he was an official member of the United States delegation to the Stockholm International Forum on Combating Intolerance.
 Stern was one of the drafters of a Working Definition of Antisemitism, which has been adopted, starting in January 2005, by various international bodies tasked with monitoring antisemitism.

 Before coming to AJC in 1989, Stern was managing partner of the Oregon law firm Rose and Stern.
 Stern was trial and appellate counsel for American Indian Movement co-founder Dennis Banks, and argued on his behalf before the United States Supreme Court in U.S. v.
 Loud Hawk et al. Among his other notable cases was his representation of Portland's homeless community in a federal lawsuit against an anti-camping ordinance, and as co-counsel in a defamation suit against Patricia Hearst, representing Jack and Micki Scott.
 His book about the Dennis Banks case, Loud Hawk: The United States vs. the American Indian Movement (1994), won the Gustave Myers Center Award as outstanding book on human rights.

 Stern's other books are Holocaust Denial (1993) and Antisemitism Today (2006).

 Stern is also active in the effort to establish an interdisciplinary academic field of Hate Studies.
 He previously served on the editorial board of the Journal of Hate Studies, and is a longtime member of the director's advisory board for the Gonzaga University Institute for Hate Studies.